pixelb/crudini/README.md

                        This is not atomic but has less restrictions than the default replacement method.
+  --list             For --set and --del, update a list (set) of values --list-sep=STR     Delimit list values with "STR" instead of " ,".
+                       An empty STR means any whitespace is a delimiter.
-  --list             For --set and --del, update a list (set) of values --list-sep=STR     Delimit list values with "STR" instead of " ," --output=FILE      Write output to FILE instead. '-' means stdout --verbose          Indicate on stderr if changes were made --help             Write this help to stdout
+  --output=FILE      Write output to FILE instead. '-' means stdout --verbose          Indicate on stderr if changes were made --help             Write this help to stdout